 He seemed to choose his words with care.
 “If we had, I probably wouldn’t tell you about it.”
 He ran his hand through his hair, and an errant lock fell onto his forehead.
 “Casey, we’d like to wrap this up quickly, too.
 But the police force is a bureaucracy like any other.
 Times change, and so do their methods.
 It’s just a myth that one scientist can do everything at a crime scene with instant results—they now farm forensics out to private laboratories.
 We have to get in a queue.”

 She looked away from the lock of hair as if she’d seen something intimate.
-“I would have thought each police station had immediate access to one.
-Particularly in a murder case.”
+“Doesn’t each police station have immediate access to one?
+Surely when it’s a murder case.

 “Ah, here’s our coffee.”
 He smiled at the waitress.
 She tucked her hair behind her ears and a flush crept up her neck.